robOcity/song-play-aws-redshift/README.md

 # AWS Redshift Data Warehouse

 How can you build a simple data pipeline on AWS to support your analytical users?
-In this repository, I will show how using AWS S# for storage, AWS Redshift to perform ETL and Python to orcestrate it.
+In this repository, I will show how using [AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/Introduction.html) for storage, [AWS Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/welcome.html) to perform ETL and Python to orcestrate it.
 First, the data are extracted from JSON log files stored on S3 the SQL using Redshift's `copy` command that creates the staging tables.
 Next, SQL `insert` statements transform the data.
 Finally, I show you how to use the star-schema for analysis.

 ## Files